-- standard tri-fold: 4' wide x 3' tall. - 2.
-Promotional Poster must be directly related to the shooting sports project, must be flat and no larger than 22"x30".
+- 1. Educational Display must be directly related to the shooting sports project, must be the standard tri-fold board ONLY, must not exceed standard tri-fold: 4' wide x 3' tall. - 2.
+Promotional Poster must be directly related to the shooting sports project, must be flat and no larger than 22" x 30".